adamsilver/adamsilver.io-jekyll/_drafts/2014-04-01-javascript-namespacing.md

 categories: js
 ---

 Namespaces provide organisation which leads to discoverability and in the context of Javascript, the minimisation of global variables [[0](#ref0)].
-Javascript doesn't have a dedicated construct for namespacing but it can be imitated easily which will be shown later.
-Typically, over-engineered solutions [[1](#ref1)] are used but they are unnecessary and potentially problematic.
-By example a very simple solution is implemented below.
+Javascript doesn't have a dedicated construct for namespacing but it can be imitated.
+Typically over-engineered solutions [[1](#ref1)] are used but they are unnecessary and potentially problematic.

+For demonstration purposes let's define an example application that we are going to sketch out using a simple, DRY, reliable and performant namespacing solution.

+Our application will be a zoo and it will have animals and staff members.
+It will have two types of animal and two types of staff member.
+Additionally, some basic information about the zoo will be stored in the codebase.

-## Defining a root level namespace
+First we define a root level namespace:

-The root level should be the name of the application.
-The name of our example application will be Zoo.
-A single global variable called zoo is defined and an object literal is assigned to it.
-We assign an object literal so that we can attach further namespaces to it as properties of this single global variable which will be shown later.

 	// zoo.js
 	var zoo = {};

-Each namespace belongs in a single file matching the namespace identifier.
-Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one for production-level performance.

-## Attaching a second level namespace

-The Zoo needs animals so a second level namespace is defined.
-This is achieved by assigning a property to the zoo variable and again we assign an object literal to the property.
+We place this single global variable into a file that matches the name of the application.
+In this case 'zoo'.
+An object literal is assigned to it so that we can have deeper namespacing structures and scale up as necessary.

+We now need to attach two more namespaces:

 	// zoo.animals.js
 	zoo.animals = {};

-The application now has some basic structure.

-## Attaching a component

-The Zoo needs at least one animal and so a Zebra component is defined.
-Again, we assign another property to the animals namespace but this time instead of assigning an object literal we assign a (constructor) function.
-This isn't necessary but is used to emphasis that the Zebra property is not another namespace - it's a regular component attached to a namespace.
+and...

+	// zoo.staff.js
+	zoo.staff = {};

+Now that we have structure we will first create the animal types:

+	// zoo.animals.Penguin.js
+	zoo.animals.Penguin = function() {
+		// constructor and not relevant to this
+	};

+and...

+	// zoo.animals.Tiger.js
+	zoo.animals.Tiger = function() {
+		// constructor and not relevant to this
+	};

+You will notice by now that the namespace identifer and the animal components themself match the file names - this improves discoverability.

+Now we create the staff member types:

-	// zoo.animals.Zebra.js
+	// zoo.staffMembers.Keeper.js
-	zoo.animals.Zebra = function() {};
+	zoo.staffMembers.Keeper = function() {
+		// constructor and not relevant to this
+	};

+and...

+	// zoo.staffMembers.SalesAssistant.js
-	zoo.animals.Zebra.prototype.eat = function() {};
+	zoo.staffMembers.SalesAssistant = function() {

-Just repeat the last two steps as the application grows.
+		// constructor and not relevant to this
+	};

+Do not be concerned about having too many files; overly complex namespace hiearchies should be avoided and separate files should be concatenated into one for production-level performance.

+Finally, we need to represent some basic information about the zoo:

+	// zoo.information.js
+	zoo.information = {
+		name: "My Awesome Zoo",
+		address: "52 Zoo Lane, ZA1 2AP"
+	};

+In this last case we simple attach properties onto the information object.
+In this particular case it is a good idea not to attach

 <dl>
 	<dt><a name="ref0"></a>[0]</dt>